Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: -trees and branched coverings

+A ray $\alpha$ in the $\R$-tree $T$ is an isometric embedding of $[0, \infty)$.
 We identify a ray as a map and its image in $T$.
 Two rays are said to be {\em equivalent} if $\alpha_1 \cap \alpha_2$ is still a ray.
 The collection $\epsilon(T)$ of all equivalence classes of rays forms the set of {\em ends} of $T$.
-We will use $\alpha$ to denote both a ray and the end it represents.
-We say a sequence of points $x_i$ converges to an end $\alpha$, denoted by $x_i\to \alpha$, if for all $\beta \sim \alpha$, $x_i \in \beta$ for all sufficiently large $i$.